simonrupf/convert2json/README.md

 # query a value from a toml file
 $ tq -r .package.description Cargo.toml
-CLI utilities to convert CSV, INI, RSV, TOML, XML & YAML into JSON and for use with jaq or jq.
+CLI utilities to convert CBOR, CSV, INI, MessagePack, RSV, TOML, XML & YAML into JSON and for use with jaq or jq.

 # query for environment variables that contain the current users username, using ini parser
 $ printenv | iq --compact-output '.USER as $user | with_entries(select(.value | contains($user))) | keys'